Hardmath123/hardmath123.github.io/content/scratch-mandelbrot.md

 ### Programming the Algorithm

-That's all very nice, but there's a catch (isn't there always?)--this uses complex numbers, and Scratch--make that any programming language--doesn't allow square roots of negative numbers.
+That's all very nice, but there's a catch (isn't there always?)---this uses complex numbers, and Scratch---make that any programming language---doesn't allow square roots of negative numbers.
 Try it yourself.
 You'll get a red *Error!*.
 So how do we avoid this?
 Well, remember how a complex number is a real number plus an imaginary number, and an imaginary number is just ($ \sqrt{-1} $)?